May 1 2010

 It’s no accident.
 Our brains are wired to respond to the immediacy of these connections.
 Any media that cannot cross the threshold of instant gratification gets resoundingly ignored, despite whatever intrinsic value it may possess.
 We drive this evolution of communication because we want it neurologically.

 The shift in social media participation has nothing to do with community, culture, or content.
 It arises as designers and developers begin releasing creations that expand beyond our ability to cognitively control them and Google and Facebook become too connected and convenient for anyone to ignore.
-For communication design, this is a self-similar reverberation of the innovative leap that began in the early 90’s with id software.
+For communication design, this is a self-similar reverberation of the innovative leap in games that began in the early 90’s with id software.

 “FarmVille winning the award wasn’t strange — it was, in fact, depressingly predictable — it was the acceptance speech that followed that kind of set the room on edge.
 The Zynga guy opened with a blatant shot against the indie community, asserting that games like FarmVille are ‘just as indie’, and that indies should jump into the social games space and put their money where their mouth is.
 Apparently Zynga guy has no fucking idea what the indie community is all about, i.e. precisely the opposite of commercialized Skinnerian time-and-money-sinks driven by business and user metrics instead of love of the art.”

-FarmVille, arguably, isn’t even a game, since it fails to satisfy key criteria defining what a game is.
-There is now a very clear divison in the game industry, between persuaders building a ScamVille ecosystem of hell who seek to make money by the most efficient means possible and designers motivated by artistic aspirations to give players the experience of joy.
-A similar tension is present in the web industry although it is less frequently discussed.
-It is easier to operate in a vacuum, denying the omnipresence of porn, poker and penny-auction gambling scams, just as it is easy for print publishers and book designers to deny the massive rise in e-book sales through affiliate marketing funnels like ClickBank.
+A similar tension is present in the web industry, although it’s less frequently discussed.
+It’s easier to operate in a vacuum, denying the omnipresence of porn, poker and penny-auction gambling scams, just as it is easier for print publishers and book designers to deny the massive rise in e-book sales through affiliate marketing funnels like ClickBank.

-Whether we acknowledge it or not, as individuals, and participants in civil society, we have a responsibility to maintain and preserve the collaborative and open nature of the web.
-If nobody asserts initiative as individuals for our own freedom of speech, and the mass freedom of the internet, then the network will become increasingly locked down.
-Shouldn’t we want to prevent the mass filtering of the open web towards G-rated content, and the censorship of political material?
+Whether we acknowledge it or not, as individuals, and participants in civil society, we have a responsibility to maintain and preserve the collaborative and open nature of the web because Censorship reflects society’s lack of confidence in itself.
+If we don’t assert initiative for the mass freedom of the internet as well as our individual freedom of speech, then the network will become increasingly locked down.
+We must prevent the mass filtering of the open web towards G-rated content, and the censorship of political material.
 An alternative, corporate sanitized, pay-per-page global web is a frightening prospect.

 The only thing that we understand about the future is that the world is becoming extraordinarily weird.
-Humanity, as we have known it, is ending.
+Humanity as we have known it, is ending.
 The key question now, is how much longer will we try to resist massive change, clinging on to the jetsam and dreck of a fundamentally flawed industrial society, as if petty cultural artifacts are our only source of buoyancy, keeping us afloat in a shark-infested foam of horrifyingly numinous evolutionary entropy.

 Despite enormous volumes of scientific information, whatever such thing we have as global society is unable to reach broad consensus on even the most urgent challenges.
 Many people have become equally disgusted with the left and right wing framing of today’s political reality, yet feel powerless in the face of massive institutional corruption, and the general malevolence of institutional and oligarchical capitalism, which has eclipsed most communist and democratic political systems that were founded in the 19th and 20th centuries.
 Clearly, war is still the modus-operandi of our civilization.

-This seething, clawed existence is something that is almost universally acknowledged as fatal, but we need to start imagining this philosophy on a larger scale – the militarized society being an assault against the survival of open communication, democracy, perhaps even the entire planet.
-The internet—connected to urban infrastructure—is the most powerful tool we have to localize, educate, and mediate harmonious communities, whilst enabling a level of personal freedom of expression and dignity.
-If we throw it all into the hands of private money and militaristic governments, we lose something that is profoundly open and democratic.
-To evolve politically, our society needs to resolve this tension between the primacy of the individual and the power of the collective.
+To evolve politically, our society needs to resolve the tension between the primacy of the individual and the power of the collective.
+The internet—connected to urban infrastructure—is quite possibly the most powerful tool we have to share information, localize, educate, and mediate harmonious communities, whilst enabling a level of personal freedom of expression and dignity.
+A tool that is both universal and also deeply specific to its context.
+If we throw it all into the hands of private money and militaristic governments, we lose something that is profoundly open and profoundly human.